te222uh/MySmartGreenhouse/README.md

 are many types of diagrams to choose from and settings to customize them.*

-The visualization showing led state is a bit special.
+The visualization showing LED state is a bit special.
 It uses a visualization called stat that checks if the last value is On or Off and displays a red "Off" or green "On" depending on the value.

 <img src="./media/image41.png">

-*Using visualization Stat in Grafana to check and display state of the Led connected to the Pico.*
+*Using visualization Stat in Grafana to check and display state of the LED connected to the Pico.*

 Currently IoT data is preserved for 12 months.
 While the IoT device is running new data is saved to the database every time a new message to